 In my previous posts, I've discussed the benefit of integrating the three macro processes of the PCLC Value Chain strategy: emergency-care, sick-care & well-care.
 In my next series of posts, I'm going to focus on our healthcare system's problematic clinical and financial processes.
 I'll be examining ways to reform these processes so they enable the PCLC Value Chain strategy to succeed in increasing increase healthcare effectiveness, efficiency and access.
 I begin with the transformation to "patient-centered" care.

-To define patient-centered care, let's start by contrasting it with the kind of non-patient-centered care we have today.
+Patient-Centered Care To define patient-centered care, let's start by contrasting it with the kind of non-patient-centered care we have today.
 We currently have a fragmented healthcare system in which:

 The following six core elements are identified most frequently in the literature as essential for patient-centered care:

 Patient-Centered Medical Home One implementation of patient-centered healthcare is the "advanced medical home"--also called a "patient-centered medical home"--which is: